mylife-plus/mylifedev/README.md

 2.  admin assigns bounty to bounty hunter and creates a new branch with the bounty name and mark bounty/issue as "in progress"
 3.  bounty hunter makes a pull request with a comment, which is a copy of the bounty/issue description and updates it, if s/he realizes that the bounty took more/less time or new tasks where needed, to solve the bounty
 4.  admin checks pull request, negotiates bounty time & difficulty with hunter and merges.
-5.  admin updates google sheet https://docs.google.com/spreadsheets/d/11CeTnguoBpilB2milc7fy2AIYvYmJVL7hsleEcyi3Fo/edit?usp=drivesdk and sends bounty mana reward to bounty hunter
+5.  admin updates google sheet https://docs.google.com/spreadsheets/d/14B20q_MdBr2Zh9PwnW66LE2IL2WQrtKOybPNZcriRY0/edit?usp=drivesdk and sends bounty reward to bounty hunter

 ## How we will work